Mall of America: Nickelodeon Universe Mall of America

-Nickelodeon Universe, formerly Camp Snoopy, is an indoor theme park in the center of the mall.
+Nickelodeon Universe Mall of America, formerly Knott's Camp Snoopy (or simply Camp Snoopy), is an indoor theme park in the center of the mall.
 The park features roller coasters, among numerous other rides and attractions, including many not related to Nickelodeon, and is the largest indoor theme park in the United States.
 Unlike many indoor amusement parks, Nickelodeon Universe has a great deal of natural foliage in and about the park, and its floor has a wide variance in height – the highest ground level in the park is 15 ft above the lowest.
 The rides include the roller coasters SpongeBob SquarePants Rock Bottom Plunge, Fairly Odd Coaster, Back at the Barnyard Hayride and Avatar Airbender, and a thrill ride called BrainSurge.
 It also has a miniature golfing section called Moose Mountain.
 This miniature golf course features eighteen holes and a relatively fast astroturf surface.